Maintenance methods

 - Wire brush

-- Tool for servicing battery cables and terminals
+- Tool for servicing battery wires and terminals

 - Funnel (medium size)

-- Vertical supports for a car raised by a jack (2 pcs.)
+- Vertical supports for a car raised with a jack (2 pcs.)

 - Drain pan

-Note: if regular maintenance procedures are supposed to be carried out in the context of current periodic maintenance, then the above list must be supplemented with a strobe flash frequency meter/breaker contact closure period, as well as a strobe light.
-These tools are included in the list of special tools, but are mentioned here because they are necessary for adjusting the ignition system on most cars.
+Note: If regular maintenance procedures are to be performed as part of ongoing periodic maintenance, the above list must be supplemented with a strobe flash frequency/breaker contact closure period meter and a strobe light.
+These tools are included in the special tools list, but are mentioned here because they are necessary for adjusting the ignition system on most vehicles.

 Portable Vacuum Pump